rk1a/ai-safety-gridworlds/ai_safety_gridworlds/experiments/experiment_descriptions.md

     * To consider that some objectives are homeostatic or bounded
 * To consider sustainability aspects of the environment

-Overview table of reward types available in each environment and the sign and conceptual type of these rewards (positive, performance or negative, alignment).
+Overview table of reward types available in each experiment and the sign and conceptual type of these rewards (positive, performance or negative, alignment).

 <table>